AndrasKovacs/smalltt/README.md

 # smalltt

 Small type theory implementation.
-You can take a look at "examples.stt" for examples.
+You can take a look at "examples.stt" for examples and description of syntax & features.

 Currently, we have
   - Type-in-type